Privacy Statement/Policy

 We cannot respond to your request or provide you with personal information if we cannot verify your identity or authority to make the request and confirm the personal information relates to you.
 Making a verifiable consumer request does not require you to create an account with us.
 We will only use personal information provided in a verifiable consumer request to verify the requestor’s identity or authority to make the request.

-When proving your identity to us, you will generally need to either provide a legible copy of your government-issued photo ID, or if not, then by providing at a minimum at least 3 specific data points which we already maintain about you.
-Often additional data points will need to be provided and possibly a signed affidavit.
-We will try not to collect more personal information than is necessary to successfully verify your identity.
+When proving your identity to us, you will generally need toprovide at a minimum provide at least 3 specific data points which we already maintain about you. .
+We will not collect more personal information than is necessary to successfully verify your identity.
+However, in the event that more documentation is necessary to verify your identity, we will notify you directly.

 Response Time and Format